What Is Ocean Freight?

 Ocean freight is the most common mode of transport that importers and exporters use.
-In fact, a full 90% of everything is shipped by ocean.
+In fact, a full 90% of everything is shipped by ocean freight and sea freight.
 The other international freight transport modes (courier, standard air freight, express air freight) are all faster, but they are also more expensive.
 Smaller shipments, and products with a high value, generally go by these other modes.

-- Capacity and Value – One container can hold 10,000 beer bottles!
+Capacity and Value – One container can hold 10,000 beer bottles!
 And ocean freight is cheaper.
-As a rule of thumb, any shipment weighing more than 500 kg is too expensive for air freighting.
+As a rule of thumb, any shipment weighing more than 500 kg is too expensive for air freight.
+For light shipments, use this chargeable weight calculator to work out whether your shipment will be charged by actual weight or dimensional weight.

-- Emissions – CO2 emissions from ocean freight is miniscule compared with air freight.
-For example, according to this research, 2 tonnes shipped for 5,000 kilometers by ocean will lead to 150 kg of CO2 emissions, compared to 6,605 kg of CO2 emissions by air.
+Emissions – CO2 freight emissions from ocean freight is minuscule compared with air freight.
+For example, according to this research, 2 tonnes shipped for 5,000 kilometers by ocean freight will lead to 150 kg of CO2 emissions, compared to 6,605 kg of CO2 emissions by air freight.

-- Speed – Airplanes are about 30 times faster than ocean liners; passenger jets cruise at 575 mph, while slow-steaming ocean liners move at 16-18 mph.
+Speed – Airplanes are about 30 times faster than ocean liners; passenger jets cruise at 575 mph, while slow-steaming ocean liners move at 16-18 mph.
 No surprise then, that a shipment going by air freight from China to the US usually takes at least 20 days more than by ocean freight.
+Check out transit times for individual shipments on this transit time calculator.

-- Protection – Ocean cargo is more likely to get damaged or destroyed than air cargo.
+Protection – Ocean freight is more likely to get damaged or destroyed than air cargo.
 That’s because it is in transit a lot longer, and because ships are more subject to movement.
 But don’t worry too much about cargo falling off ships.
 The urban myth says 10,000 lost per year, but it’s more like 546 of the 120 million container movements per year that fall in the drink.
 Even less likely is piracy.
 Hot spots in recent years have included the Horn of Africa, the Gulf of Guinea, and the Malacca Straits.
+For more information about ocean freight insurance, check out our page about cargo insurance.

 LCL or FCL?